Tips on how to spend a day in the Blue Mountains while traveling near Sydney, Australia.

-After about an hour of driving through wide open countryside, past remote towns, and along winding cliffside roads, we reached the little hub of limestone caves.
+After about an hour of driving through wide-open countryside, past remote towns, and along winding cliffside roads, we reached this hub of limestone caves.

 Stop By The Three Sisters Lookout

 After breathing a sigh of relief while filling up the car, we decided to stop at the Three Sisters Lookout before the winter darkness took over at 5:30pm.

 Located in the town of Katoomba, which is only 11km south of Blackheath, the Three Sisters is the most famous viewpoint in the Blue Mountains.

 Though the vicious wind chilled our bones, the view of the magnificent cliffs made the cold seem trivial.

 Thanks for reading my recommendations for how to spend a day in the Blue Mountains!

 Traveling to Australia??
 Visit iVisa.com to get your visa online.

 And for anyone interested in living and working in Australia for a year or more, check out my Guide To Working Holiday Visas In Australia (First and Second Year)!